 You can apply for Universal Credit online here.
 When you set up your online account to make your claim, you’ll need to create a password.
 Make sure you keep this safe and don’t disclose it to anyone.
-You may be contacted by telephone for an interview if the Department of Work and Pensions needs to check or confirm any information on your online application, but you won’t be expected to visit a Job Centre during the current lockdown.
+You may be contacted by telephone for an interview if the Department of Work and Pensions needs to check or confirm any information on your online application.

-According to the DWP, completing an online claim usually takes about 20 minutes for a single person, and around an hour if you are claiming as a couple, but given current demand for the service it may take longer than this.
+According to the DWP, completing an online claim usually takes about 20 minutes for a single person, and around an hour if you are claiming as a couple.

-If you’re unable to apply online, you can apply by phone on 0800 328 5644, but bear in mind that the telephone service is currently inundated so you may face long delays getting through.
+If you’re unable to apply online, you can apply by phone on 0800 328 5644, but bear in mind that the telephone service is usually extremely busy so you may face long delays getting through.

 According to the DWP, the best time to visit the website is in the evening or in the early hours of the morning.